-- 1) Provided Corporation satisfies the requirements of § 216(b)(1)(A), (C) and (D), neither the issuance of stock by Corporation to be allocated to a unit nor the possible nonresidential use of a unit will prevent Corporation from qualifying as a cooperative housing corporation within the meaning of § 216(b)(1). - 2) A person who purchases the stock of Corporation attributable to a unit for the commercial use of such space will qualify as a "tenant-stockholder" for purposes of § 216(b)(2), provided such stock is fully paid up in an amount which bears a reasonable relationship to the portion of the value of Corporation's equity in the building and land which is attributable to the apartment which the purchaser is entitled to occupy.
+- 1) Provided Corporation satisfies the requirements of § 216(b)(1)(A), (C) and (D), neither the issuance of stock by Corporation to be allocated to the commercial space nor the possible nonresidential use of the commercial space will prevent Corporation from qualifying as a cooperative housing corporation within the meaning of § 216(b)(1). - 2) Tenant who purchases the stock of Corporation attributable to the commercial space for the commercial use of such space will qualify as a "tenant-stockholder" for purposes of § 216(b)(2), provided such stock is fully paid up in an amount which bears a reasonable relationship to the portion of the value of Corporation's equity in the building and land which is attributable to the commercial space.